 Inspectors documented numerous apparent violations of laws and guidelines.
-Most of the facilities were not even registered with the Indian Committee for the Purpose of Control and Supervision of Experiments on Animals (CPCSEA) to conduct these procedures on animals.
-Pregnant mares and foals were found at some facilities that were not officially registered as breeders.
+Most of the facilities weren't even registered with the Indian Committee for the Purpose of Control and Supervision of Experiments on Animals (CPCSEA) to conduct these procedures on animals.
+Pregnant mares and foals were found at some facilities that weren't officially registered as breeders.

 The Indian Prevention of Cruelty to Animals Act, 1960, requires people who are responsible for animals to take all reasonable measures to ensure their well-being and to prevent unnecessary pain or suffering.
-But inspectors found that the animals in these facilities suffered from health problems and were fearful and anxious.
+But inspectors found that the animals in these facilities suffered from numerous agonizing health problems and were fearful and anxious.
 When approached by humans, many of them struggled to get away.
-Common physical problems included diseased hooves, malnourishment, infections, parasites, swollen limbs, abnormal gaits, and eye abnormalities such as blindness.
-Basic husbandry procedures such as dental care and hoof trimming appeared to be ignored, and improper tools were used for grooming.
+It appeared that even simple daily grooming needs—such as dental care and hoof trimming—were being ignored.

-The facilities often used painfully large needles—larger than the size recommended by CPCSEA guidelines—in order to collect blood more quickly.
+The facilities often used painfully large needles—larger than the size recommended by CPCSEA guidelines—in order to collect the horses' blood more quickly.

-The CPCSEA guidelines state that horses and other equines need sand baths, daily exercise, daily grooming, the opportunity to socialise, open fields for grazing, and clean bedding for respite from hard concrete floors.
-But the animals at these facilities were typically kept in crowded, barren enclosures and often tied with ropes that severely limited their movement.
+Instead of having even their most basic needs met, horses at these facilities were typically kept in crowded, barren enclosures and often tied with ropes that severely limited their movement.
 Many were forced to stand and lie in their own urine and feces, and some suffered from "capped elbow," a painful inflammation and swelling of the joint caused by lying on hard floors.